Can I Sue My Employer After Being Fired?

 What Can I Recover in a Wrongful Termination Lawsuit?

-If you have a valid claim, you can recover lost wages and interest, together with costs and attorney’s fees.
+If you have a valid claim for wrongful termination, you can recover lost wages and interest, together with costs and attorney’s fees.
 In certain cases, punitive damages may be available as well.